Meet The Trustees

 Eva Mikuska

 Eva is originally from former Yugoslavia where she studied geology and geography.
 She was a member of the ornithology and young speleology group helping various voluntary organisations that had a close relationship with nature.
 Her passion for preserving nature grew with the rapid urbanisation which caused untold environmental damage.
 The idea of preserving this wonderful world for future generations inspired and motivated her to join Emsworth Tree Wardens when she moved to the village in 2015.
-Currently she works at the University of Chichester as a Senior Lecturer at the Institute of Education, Social and Life Sciences Department.

 Guy Schofield